 In the Windows Image pane, right-click amd64_ Microsoft-Windows-Deployment_(version) and then click Add Setting to Pass 6 auditUser.

 In the Answer File pane, expand Components\6 auditUser\amd64_Microsoft-Windows-Deployment_neutral\RunAsynchronous.
 Right-click RunAsynchronousCommand Properties and click Insert New AsynchronousCommand.

 In the AsynchronousCommand Properties pane, in the Settings section, add the following values:

 Path = C:\Fabrikam\SampleCommand.cmd

 Description = Sample command to run a system diagnostic check.

 Order = 1(Determines the order that commands are run, starting with 1.)

 Add a registry key.
-In this example, we add keys for the OEM Windows Store program.
-Use the same process as adding a script, using
+In this example, we add a

 Add RunAsynchronousCommands for each registry key to add.
 (Right-click RunAsynchronousCommand Properties and click Insert New AsynchronousCommand).

-Path = CMD /c REG ADD HKEY_LOCAL_MACHINE\Software\OEM /v Value /t REG_SZ ABCD Description = Adds a OEM registry key Order = 2 RequiredUserInput = false
+Path = CMD /c REG ADD HKEY_LOCAL_MACHINE\Software\Sample /v 10 /t REG_SZ ABCD Description = Adds a OEM registry key Order = 2 RequiredUserInput = false

 See the Unattended Windows Setup Reference for a full list of configuration options.